wp-plugins/nvd3-visualisations/readme.txt

 2. 4 FAST STEPS of New Chart: 1)CLONE from Gallery, 2)FEED IN Own Data, 3)EDIT Post/Page of WP Normally, and 4)PUBLISH It.
 3. Same Data Set on 4 Different Ways by Using Chart's Picker
 4. Optional Exports Buttons & Chart's Data Turned on for Public Readers (eq **exports:true**)
-5. Automatically updated charts fast from OpenOffice by **table** option
+5. Automatically updated charts: fast import from OpenOffice by **table** option

 == Changelog ==

+= 1.7.3 =
+Version 1.7.3 -
+Smooth gradient coloring for chart's elements based on data value by use of option **colors:{values:true, startbar:"lime", endbar:"red"}** that works similar fashion than with d3-simplechart plugin (eq **gradient:"values"** there).
+Automatic and manual rescaling of Y-axis  (eq values) with new **domain** option.
+Negative values charted correctly for direct cells input of document (eq an issue of non-numeric filter fixed).

 = 1.7.2 =
 Version 1.7.2 -